Inonecloud/UHP/README.md

 # UHP
-Unreal Hockey Project is a new ice hockey smulatior on PC
+Unreal Hockey Project is a new ice hockey simulatior on PC